Welcome to Fetal Alcohol Spectrum Disorder Ontario Network of Expertise (FASD ONE) Website

 The FASD Ontario Network of Expertise (FASD ONE) is working to respond to emerging issues, changing environment, and available resources by focusing on priorities related to gaps or challenges associated with this complex disability.

-A world in which Fetal Alcohol Spectrum Disorder (FASD) is prevented, and where individuals living with FASD have the opportunity to lead full and productive lives as valued and contributing members of their community.
+A world where Fetal Alcohol Spectrum Disorder (FASD) is prevented, and where individuals living with FASD have what they need to thrive.